sarajuliefrajtova/english-for-designer/04-voice-tone-style/index.md

 - **Honest but Polite:** Even though, I'm respectful to other, I speak honestly, I don't lie.
 However, I use polite, inoffensive language.
 I belive honesty is absolutely fundamental part human's communication.

 ### But sometimes my voice is also:
-- **People-pleasing:** In some cases, currently it's much less than before, I try to over-explain concerete situation to not hurt other people or to defend myself, so other won't thinking about me in a plain I wouldn’t like to.
+- **People-pleasing:** In some cases, currently it's much less than before, I strive to over-explain concerete situation to not hurt other people or to defend myself, so other won't thinking about me in a plain I wouldn’t like to.
 But I'm glad I've been changing this habit within how I'm exploring my _being_.

 ## Tone